 - Provides scholarships to youth who have experienced homelessness to ensure their completion of a post-secondary education program.

 - Builds a stable peer and adult support network for recipients, before, during, and after their college careers, and into their transition into the workforce.

 - Offers young people meaningful opportunities to engage in advocacy, while providing sustained support services to help ensure graduation and success in life.

-- Second gathering in Washington, DC, 18 months after the initial scholarship award (all expenses included).
+- Second gathering in Washington, DC, one year after the initial scholarship award (all expenses included).

 Who Should Apply?

-- Applicants must be entering college for the first time during the 2019-20 school year.
-This means that the application is for high school seniors in the fall of 2021; for those who are in GED programs; or for those who have taken a gap year.
+- Applicants must be entering college for the first time during the fall of 2022-2023 school year.
+This means that the application is for students who will be high school seniors in the fall of 2021; for those who are in GED programs; and for those who plan to take a gap year.
 Students who have college credit through high school programs are eligible.